 Here are the basics of marketing automation to get you started

 Track Users with Cookies

-One of the widest used marketing automation feature is tracking the user across websites to nurture, qualify and finally convert a lead.
+One of the widest used marketing automation features is tracking the user across websites to nurture, qualify and finally convert a lead.

 Study What Customers Do on Your Website

 With predictive tools rooted in real-time data analysis, you can gather data on your customer’s purchases and habits.
 With a clear emerging pattern, you can act on such insights to increase conversion and subsequently sales.

 Understand How Your Consumers are Different